yext/search-core/docs/answers-core.directanswer.md

 ## DirectAnswer interface

-A direct answer to a search
+A direct answer to a search.

 <b>Signature:</b>